Justin B. Smith

 Justin B. Smith (born August 13, 1969) is an American media executive.
 He co-founded Semafor, a global news organization in 2022.
 He was previously the chief executive officer of Bloomberg Media Group.
-Prior to joining Bloomberg, Smith worked for Atlantic Media, The Week magazine and The Economist.
+Before joining Bloomberg, Smith worked for Atlantic Media, The Week magazine and The Economist.

 Career

 Smith began his career at the Department of State in 1991, working in the U.S. Embassy at Ouagadougou, the capital of Burkina Faso, under Ambassador Edward Brynn.
 After leaving the State Department, Smith joined the International Herald Tribune.
 He worked in Paris and in Hong Kong, where he helped build the newspaper's conference business.
 Smith then joined The Economist as the head of corporate strategy, working from London, Hong Kong and New York City.

 In 2001, Smith joined The Week, where he helped launch a U.S. version of the weekly news magazine founded in London.
 In 2005, Smith was promoted to president of the magazine.
 In 2006, he had helped The Week reach more than 443,000 U.S. subscribers.
 While at The Week, Smith was named to AdAge’s “40 Under 40” list.